binaryslav/linux-cheat-notes/linux-notes.md

 *

-     dmesg - display all dignostic messages from tty1 into a current treminal which is running from Kernel Linux.
+     dmesg - display all dignostic messages from tty1 into a current treminal which is running from Kernel Linux

 *

      commandName & - run a command in a background